Organic Eprints frontpage

 Peigné, Joséphine; Aveline, Anne; Cannavaccuiolo, Mario; Giteau, Jean-Luc and Gautronneau, Yvan (2007) Soil structure and earthworm activity under different tillage systems in organic farming.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary